174 Chester Park,

-- Off-Campus Part-Time Internship: The Part-Time Internship typically is 15-20 hours per week over the course of the semester.
-The purpose of the internship is to provide students with a more comprehensive clinical education experience in either a medical or education setting.
+- Off-Campus Part-Time Internship: The Off-Campus Part-Time Internship typically is 16 hours per week over the course of the semester.
+The purpose of the internship is to provide students with their first off-campus clinical education experience in either a medical or education setting.
 Students in their second year of the program will enter the internship with the majority of their coursework completed, but with limited clinical experience.
 By the time they enter their second year, students typically will have had fewer than 10 client assignments at the university clinic and will have earned less than 150 clock hours.
 In addition to their part-time internship, the students will be taking academic courses.

-- Off-Campus Full-Time Externship: The Externship typically is full-time, 40 hours per week, for a duration of 10 weeks.
+- Off-Campus Full-Time Internship: The Off-Campus Full-Time Internship is full-time, 40 hours per week, for a duration of 10 weeks.
 In order to qualify for this placement, the student must have successfully completed an off-campus part-time internship.
 This is an intensive learning experience, designed to allow the student to fully immerse themselves in clinical practice under the guidance of an ASHA-Certified speech-language pathologist, either in a medical or education setting.
 This likely will be the student's first experience in this type of setting, and supervisors will need to provide adequate support for student learning even at this advanced stage of education.

 The Student Intern: